Physical Address

 Release Date: 1968

-The RE-20’s unique tone characteristics have also made it a favorite among sound engineers for live performances, particularly when miking wind instruments.
-Over time, this practice has extended beyond the stage, with some saxophone players adopting the RE-20 as their primary recording microphone.
+The RE20’s unique tone has made it a go-to for wind instrument miking in live performance.
+Over time, this has extended to recording, with some saxophone players adopting it as their primary studio microphone.